View Disclaimer Information more

 Note that the graph uses interim daily crediting rates and does not reflect the final crediting rates which are used to calculate option performance in the table above.

 4 These holdings may change from time to time.
 The above holdings are the outcome of various strategies applied by UniSuper and by a range of investment managers taking into account a variety of considerations, many of which are specific to UniSuper and superannuation funds in general.
 The above lists are published for informational purposes only and are not a recommendation or endorsement of any of the companies listed, for inclusion in your personal portfolio.
 Before selecting companies to invest in personally, you should seek professional financial advice that takes into account your personal circumstances and investment objectives.
+Value includes direct holdings only and does not include exposures from indirect holdings.

 This information is of a general nature only and does not take into account your individual objectives, financial situation or needs.
 You should read the product disclosure statement and booklets relevant to your membership category, consider the appropriateness of the information having regard to your personal circumstances and consider consulting a licensed financial adviser before making an investment decision based on information contained in this document.